johnnymugs/self-talk/one/01_slide.md

 !SLIDE
 # Self history in two minutes
-Borning -> Ungar and Smith
+Borning to Ungar and Smith
-Xerox PARC -> Stanford -> Sun
+Xerox PARC to Stanford to Sun

+.notes TODO!

 !SLIDE
 # Sounds familiar right?